root-project/web/manual/integrate_root_into_my_cmake_project/index.md

 The following is an example of a project that creates a library including a dictionary and an executable file.

 {% highlight C++ %}
-# CMakeLists.txt for the "event" package.
+// CMakeLists.txt for the "event" package.
 It creates a library with a dictionary and a main program.
-# If ROOT is not installed in a default system location you need to tell CMake where to find it.
+// If ROOT is not installed in a default system location you need to tell CMake where to find it.
-# Sourcing `thisroot.sh` already sets the required environment variables.
+// Sourcing `thisroot.sh` already sets the required environment variables.
-# Otherwise, you'll have to tell the build system where to look for ROOT,
+// Otherwise, you must tell the build system where to look for ROOT,
-# e.g. by passing `-DROOT_DIR="/path/to/root/installation` at cmake configuration time.
+// for example by passing `-DROOT_DIR="/path/to/root/installation` at CMake configuration time.

    cmake_minimum_required(VERSION 3.0 FATAL_ERROR)
    project(event)

-# Locate the ROOT package and define a number of useful targets and variables.
-find_package(ROOT REQUIRED COMPONENTS RIO Net)
+// Locate the ROOT package and define a number of useful targets and variables. find_package(ROOT REQUIRED COMPONENTS RIO Net)

    include_directories(${CMAKE_CURRENT_SOURCE_DIR}/include)
    ROOT_GENERATE_DICTIONARY(G__Event Event.h LINKDEF EventLinkDef.h)

-# Create a shared library with a generated dictionary.
+// Create a shared library with a generated dictionary.
-# Passing cmake targets such as `ROOT::RIO` as dependencies (rather than plain
+// Passing cmake targets such as `ROOT::RIO` as dependencies (rather than plain
-# library names e.g. via ${ROOT_LIBRARIES}) ensures that properties such as required
+// library names for example via ${ROOT_LIBRARIES}) ensures that properties such as required
-# include directories and C++ standard are propagated to our libraries or executables.
+// include directories and C++ standard are propagated to our libraries or executables.
-# Note: to ensure compatibility with Cling, targets *must* be compiled using the
+// Note: To ensure compatibility with Cling, targets *must* be compiled using the
-# same C++ standard as ROOT was compiled with.
-add_library(Event SHARED Event.cxx G__Event.cxx)
+// same C++ standard as ROOT was compiled with. add_library(Event SHARED Event.cxx G__Event.cxx)
    target_link_libraries(Event PUBLIC ROOT::RIO ROOT::Net)

-# Create the main program using the library.
+// Create the main program using the library. add_executable(Main MainEvent.cxx) target_link_libraries(Main Event)
-add_executable(Main MainEvent.cxx)
-target_link_libraries(Main Event)
 {% endhighlight %}

-See also [this excellent guide](https://cliutils.gitlab.io/modern-cmake/chapters/packages/ROOT.html) by Henry Schreiner for more information about building your ROOT project with modern cmake.
+See also the [An Introduction to Modern CMake Guide](https://cliutils.gitlab.io/modern-cmake/chapters/packages/ROOT.html){:target="_blank"} by Henry Schreiner for more information on building your ROOT project with modern CMake.